 Quality in Primary Care (formerly the Journal of Clinical Excellence) is an international peer reviewed journal for those involved in research, teaching or practice in the fields of quality improvement, clinical governance or clinical audit related to primary and prehospital care as well as organisational development and education connected to these areas of interest.
 We particularly welcome high-quality original research that advances knowledge on these topics generalisable to other settings and countries.
 In addition to traditional research papers we welcome less formal contributions, including short reports, which would make the journal more accessible.
 We also welcome contributions from other disciplines related to medicine, including nursing, practice management, professions allied to medicine and social science.

-Quality in Primary Care of the Insight Medical Publishing Group http://primarycare.imedpub.com/ is an Open Access publisher and the standard charge for publishing is $2019 USD payable on acceptance of each paper.
+Quality in Primary Care of the Insight Medical Publishing Group https://primarycare.imedpub.com/ is an Open Access publisher.
 However, a fee waiver may be possible in some circumstances.
 The basic article processing fee or manuscript handling cost is as per the price mentioned above on the other hand it may vary based on the extensive editing, colored effects, complex equations, extra elongation of no. of pages of the article, etc. Please contact the editors for further information.

 Submission of an Article